-- For XC187 Fantstown, the distance between the proposed road diversion are further from nearby receptors (or no nearer) than the existing situation. - For XC201 Thomastown, XC212 Ballykoskery, XC215 - Shinanagh and XC219 - Buttevant, the potential distance between any proposed new road and bridge structures within the vicinity of the existing level crossings is likely to be further from nearby receptors (or no nearer) than the existing situation for the majority of receptors affected. - The Green Route Option, including a diversion at level crossing XC211 - Newtown will introduce more traffic to an existing cul-de-sac.
-However, as stated above the flows are low and unlikely to change as a result of the scheme. - Newtown includes an alternative route on the east side of the Dublin Cork Railway Line.
-This will move the route for existing traffic crossing XC211 Newtown further from some receptors (approximately five residential properties) on the west side of the Dublin Cork Railway Line, and closer to others (approximately two residential properties).
-However, as stated above the flows are low and unlikely to change as a result of the scheme.
-Therefore, no measurable changes in air quality would be expected at any receptors.

-• The existing concentrations of NO2, PM10 and PM{2.5} are well below the relevant limit values and large increases in concentrations would be required to result in a potentially significant adverse effect (i.e. comparable to the emissions from several thousand vehicles).
+- The traffic flows on the local road upon which the existing crossings are located are small or very small in places.
+The proposed Project would be unlikely to lead to considerable changes in traffic flows on the local road (or any other roads) and therefore any changes would be well below the relevant criteria for identifying when an assessment would be required.
+This would also apply to the in-combination effects on traffic flows across the wider road network of when the proposed changes to the other six level crossings are implemented.
+Notwithstanding this will be reviewed following the receipt of the traffic impact assessment. - For XC187 Fantstown, the distance between the proposed road diversion are further from nearby receptors (or no nearer) than the existing situation. - For XC201 Thomastown, XC212 Ballykoskery, XC215 - Shinanagh and XC219 - Buttevant, the potential distance between any proposed new road and bridge structures within the vicinity of the existing level crossings is likely to be further from nearby receptors (or no nearer) than the existing situation for the majority of receptors affected. - The emerging preferred solution including a diversion at level crossing XC211 - Newtown will introduce more traffic to an existing cul-de-sac.
+However, as stated above the flows are low and unlikely to change as a result of the scheme. - The existing concentrations of NO2, PM10 and PM{2.5} are well below the relevant limit values and large increases in concentrations would be required to result in a potentially significant adverse effect (i.e. comparable to the emissions from several thousand vehicles).